mzattera/v4j/docs/012/index.md

 ![Percentage of words appearing more often at a given position in line](images/ByPositionInLine.PNG)

-Clearly there are word types that prefer to appear only at first position (and maybe second position too) or at end of line.
+Clearly there are word types that prefer to appear only at first position or at end of line.
+Whether an unusual percentage of word types tend to appear more frequently in second position of a line is more dubious, but it also seems to be the case.

 A similar experiment has been conducted by bucketing tokens based on which line in a paragraph they appear; below the results.
 The spike at the end in PA is probably due to the fact this cluster contains paragraphs with few lines, so less words are in lines after the fifth, introducing volatility.